-Senegal postpones school restart after teachers test positive for COVID-19
+Senegal postpones school restart after teachers test positive for coronavirus

 DAKAR (Reuters) - Senegal has postponed the restart of schools until further notice after several teachers tested positive for the new coronavirus, the education ministry said late on Monday.

-Schools were scheduled to gradually resume on Tuesday, after weeks of shutdown due to the pandemic.
+The government announced on May 20 that schools would gradually resume on Tuesday June 2, after weeks of shutdown due to the pandemic.
 Senegal has recorded 3,739 positive COVID-19 cases since the start of the outbreak, with 43 deaths.

 An education ministry statement said teachers tested positive for coronavirus in Ziguinchor, in the Casamance area, south of the country.
+It did not say how many teachers tested positive, nor in how many schools.

 It said Senegal’s President Macky Sall decided to “postpone the restart of classes until a later date, in order to avoid any risk of the virus spreading in schools.”

-The government began bussing teachers from the capital Dakar to schools in the other regions last week in preparation for schools to reopen.
+The government began ferrying teachers in chartered busses from the capital Dakar to schools in the other regions last week in preparation for schools to reopen.
 The ministry said in a separate statement that the bussing has been suspended until further notice.

+The Senegal was the latest country in the West and Central Africa region to plan restarting schools despite a continuing rise in coronavirus cases.

+Cameroon, which has recorded 6,397 coronavirus cases and nearly 200 deaths, resumed classes with the government saying it had put in place health safety measures including regular hand-washing, temperature checks and compulsory wearing of masks.

 Reporting by Diadie Ba and Yvonne Bell; Writing by Bate Felix, Editing by William Maclean